 I guess all of the depleted uranium and lead we’ve been firing overseas in recent conflicts has got our government concerned.
-According to Washington, the The Army is switching from lead bullets in many small-caliber arms to “environmentally friendly” rounds in 2014.
+According to Washington, the The Army is switching from lead bullets in many small-caliber arms to “environmentally friendly” rounds.
 The new green bullets will slowly start to replace the M855 (5.56 mm) and the 7.62 mm.
 The M855, which was designed in the 70’s, will be replaced by the environmentally friendly M855A1 (green bullet) which is 100% lead free.

 For those of us who have used the standard M855 ammunition on live targets, most of us would agree that it lacks the “punch” to put a target down as fast as we would like, often taking more than 3 rounds to incapacitate a threat.
 The new “green bullet” is currently being tested at Aberdeen Proving Ground in Maryland.
 The new round claims to be deadlier and faster than the Army standard issue 5.56 mm.